 Mesothelioma is a rare form of cancer that affects the cells that make up the mesothelium.
 The mesothelium is the lining or membrane that covers and protects various internal organs of the body.
 The mesothelium is composed of two layers of specialized cells known as mesothelial cells.
-One layer directly surrounds an organ; the other forms a protective sacs around thoracic and peritoneal organs.
+One layer directly surrounds the internal organs; the other forms a protective sac around thoracic and peritoneal organs.
 The most common form of mesothelioma affects the pleura, which is the membrane or sac that lines the lungs and chest cavity.
 Other common sites include the peritoneum, which is the membrane lining the abdominal cavity, and the pericardium, which is the membrane lining the heart (heart sac).
 Mesothelial tissue is also found in other areas of the body including the membrane covering the testicles (tunica vaginalis).
 The disorder most often occurs in older adults.
-Mesothelioma is often an aggressive form of cancer.
+Mesothelioma is often an aggressive form of cancer with a poor prognosis, with pleural mesothelioma patients having a median survival of only about 12-14 months with current therapies.
 Treatments are available, but are not effective for everyone.

 The symptoms of mesothelioma vary depending upon the location, type and stage of the cancer.
 Unfortunately, early in the course of the disease, many people have no symptoms, and the tumor can be difficult to see on X-ray examination.